-Clinical practica may be configured and offered outside the existing timetable structure and sessional dates, such as a four or six week block.
-The students in the NCBNP must complete a consolidating nursing practicum following both their fourth and sixth semesters of study in the program.
+Clinical practica may be configured and offered outside of the existing timetable structure and session dates.
+The students in the NCBNP must complete a consolidating nursing practicum following both their fourth and sixth semesters of study in the program, and a focused nursing practicum in the seventh or eighth semester.
+Students in the NBNP must complete a consolidating practicum in the fourth semester and a focused nursing practicum in the fifth semester.

 Attendance in each clinical course is mandatory.
-Students who do not complete their total required practicum experience hours will be at risk of failure.
-Any time a student is unable to attend practicum due to unforeseen circumstances, the student must contact his/her clinical instructor and the clinical area with as much notice as possible.
+Students who do not complete their total required practicum experience hours are at risk of failure.
+Students who are unable to attend practicum due to unforeseen circumstances must contact the clinical instructor and the clinical area with as much notice as possible.
 The opportunity to make up missed clinical time is not guaranteed and may only be granted for extreme extenuating circumstances.